Assistant Director of Athletics; Head Baseball Coach; Adjunct Instructor in Business

-The 2012-13 season will mark Coach T-Ray Fletcher's 19th season at the helm of the Mighty Oaks.
-During his tenure at OCU he has compiled 339 victories, making Coach Fletcher the winningest baseball coach in Oakland City University history.
+OCU Head Coach T-Ray Fletcher marked his 20th season at the helm of the Mighty Oaks in 2013-14.
+During his tenure at OCU he has compiled 358 victories, making Coach Fletcher the winningest baseball coach in Oakland City University history.

 The 2005 team finished second in the ten team NCCAA National Tournament, the highest finish in OCU baseball history.
 They also became the first #9 seed to accomplish such a feat.

-His 2004 squad set a single season school record for wins with 27 and he was named Mid-East Coach of the Year.
+His 2004 squad set a single season school record for wins with 27, as he was named Mid-East Coach of the Year.
 Under Coach Fletcher, there have been twenty-two OCU baseball players named Academic All-American, two named 1st team NCAA Division II North Central Region team, eight named 2nd team NCAA Division II North Central Region, six named NCCAA All-American, and eleven NCCAA Honorable Mention All-American.

 In eighteen seasons, Coach Fletcher has earned NCCAA Mid-east Region "Coach of the Year" honors eight times, (1996, 1997, 1999, 2000, 2001, 2002, 2005, and 2008).
 He was also awarded the American Baseball Coaches Association/Louisville Slugger Coaches Award in 1996, 1997, 2002, 2004, and 2005.